-Total expenditure required for Council's stormwater networks over the coming 30 years is approximately \$26 million per year (2015 Dollars).
-A breakdown of the expenditure into the various components that make up the total is shown in Figure 6-4..
+Total expenditure required for Council's stormwater networks over the coming 30 years is approximately \$15 million per year (2015 Dollars) for the 2016-2025 period followed by an increase to \$25 million per year.
+A breakdown of the expenditure into the various components that make up the total is shown in Figure 6-4.

 - Year on year the operational expenditure is relatively consistent over the 30 year period.
-Earthquake operational costs have not been included in this document but are programmed for financial years 2016 and 2017. - Renewals expenditure remains low for the first ten years of the programme, due to Council's borrowing constraints and funding of the rebuild.
-From Year 11 onwards it increases to allow for deferred works and other long term issues.
+A constant increase in the operational expenditure is expected due to population increase.
+Earthquake operational costs have not been included in this document but are programmed for financial years 2016 and 2017. - Capital improvement expenditure peaks in the 2026-33 period due to large growth related projects. - Renewals expenditure remains low for the first ten years of the programme, due to Council's borrowing constraints and funding of the rebuild.
+From 2026 onwards it increases to allow for deferred works and other long term issues.